sctech-tr/wiiRPS/README.md

 # wiiRPS
-port of rps for the wii
+this is a port of rock paper scissors for the wii

+- A = rock
+- 1 = paper
+- 2 = scissors

+have fun! :)